 My research is driven by questions about statecraft, democracy and ethics.
 I have two specific areas of research interest:

 Since 2005 I have also participated in several large research projects which included international academic as well as non-academic partners.
-These projects broadly fall into research areas covering development studies, and more concretely the development of public policy on migration and poverty, especially in the Global South.
+These projects broadly fall into research areas covering development studies, and more concretely the development of public policy on migration and poverty.

 I’m actively involved in and enjoy being a supervisor to students at both undergraduate and postgraduate levels.

 I welcome research proposals from students in the following areas:

 - Geopolitics of Critical Migration and Border Studies;